It might help you to know:

 - If you have a history of OCD or tend to be a worrier or describe yourself as overly analytical or perfectionist, you may be at increased risk to experience this symptom.
 Then again, you may have NO history of any anxiety symptoms.

 - Scary thoughts will make you feel like you’re a bad mother.
 They will make you feel guilty and ashamed.
 Try not to beat yourself up about this.
-Remind yourself it is a symptom.
+Remind yourself it is a common manifestation of anxiety.
 It is not about who you are.

 The nature of these thoughts: